myaxxxxx/speech-to-text-share-adapter/README.md

 ### Acknowledgment

-We refer to the code of [Deltalm](https://github.com/microsoft/unilm/tree/master/deltalm) and [CRESS](https://github.com/ictnlp/CRESS).
+We refer to the code of [Deltalm](https://github.com/microsoft/unilm/tree/master/deltalm).
 Thanks for their great contributions!